khaledg4g/khaledg4g/README.md

    </p>

 <h3 align="center">
-Recently graduated Software Engineer specializing in Cloud Computing and DevOps, completed my engineering Thesis at BMW Group.
-I have also completed internships with Safran and other companies, gaining hands-on experience in Full-Stack Development, CI/CD pipelines, Infrastructure as Code (IaC), containerization, container orchestration, and monitoring.
+Freshly graduated Software Engineer specializing in Cloud Computing and DevOps, currently working as a Junior DevOps Engineer at BAYARD, part of the Markant Group.

-I am actively seeking a full-time role starting later this year, where I can continue to grow and contribute to innovative, tech-driven teams.
+Experienced in DevOps and application development, with hands-on experience in CI/CD, infrastructure automation, containerization and orchestration, and monitoring, with a solid understanding of software architectures and the end-to-end software lifecycle.
+I completed my engineering thesis at BMW Group and gained hands-on experience through internships at Safran and other companies.

 </h3>

 - 🎓 I’m a Junior DevOps Engineer
-- 📫 How to reach me : mk.baoueb@stud.fh-sm.de / mohamedkhaledbaouab@gmail.com
+- 📫 How to reach me : mohamedkhaledbaouab@gmail.com